Should You Choose CompleteCase or Untangle for a Connecticut Divorce?

 Untangle: Comprehensive Divorce Support

-The platform includes financial affidavit generation tools that help you compile the asset, debt, income, and expense information required for Connecticut's mandatory financial affidavits.
-Rather than scrambling to gather documents at the last minute, you can organize the financial picture while you are still deciding what a workable agreement looks like.
+The platform includes financial affidavit generation tools that help you compile the asset, debt, income, and expense information required for Connecticut's JD-FM-006 affidavits.
+Rather than treating the affidavit as the last form to fill out, Untangle uses that financial picture while you are still deciding what a workable agreement looks like (JD-FM-006 Short; JD-FM-006 Long).

-For couples who agree in principle but have not worked out specifics, Untangle's asset disclosure features, task dashboard, and document generation can keep the process moving in one place.
-This is particularly valuable in Connecticut, where courts apply equitable distribution principles under C.G.S. § 46b-81 and require complete financial disclosure before approval.
+For couples who agree in principle but have not worked out specifics, Untangle's asset inventory, debt tracking, task dashboard, parenting-plan builder, and document generation keep the process in one Connecticut-specific workflow.
+That matters because Connecticut property division is not automatically 50/50; the court considers the statutory factors in C.G.S. § 46b-81.

 Feature-by-Feature Comparison